-Social Art and Culture (SAAC) - a 501c (3) located in the Anacostia area of Washington, DC whose mission is to use the power of the arts to educate and advance unserved and underserviced communities.
+Social Art and Culture has existed since 2009 as a small arts organization with a strong foundation in the community and the art scene.
+Located in Anacostia SE, DC, we have been able to sustain programs with a supportive board, loyal and consistent strategic partners, and external funding in arts education and art integrated learning.
+Social Art and Culture (SAAC) - is a 501c (3) whose mission is to use the power of the arts to educate and advance unserved and underserviced communities.
 SAAC's vision is to create an aperture for socially responsible artisans that collectively collaborate and participate in programs designed to reach neglected communities.

 OUR AWARDS + RECOGNITIONS

 Watch the Creative Entrepreneur Capital summit 2019 Business Model Panel

 The date is approaching fast and we’re making preparations.
 Don’t miss out!

 BLACK L.U.V.
 FESTIVAL returned Saturday, September 3, 2022 to Fort Dupont Park Amphitheater, where it began 25 years ago!

 October 2020, Hip-Hop Legend Mista Lawnge and Grammy Nominated Artist, Kokayi did a Live Virtual Interview on producing, writing, DJ, the entertainment industry + more.
 Hosted by Social Art and Culture with media partner We act Radio and The Howard Theatre